Advell/Snake-game/README.md

-An attempt to create the snake game in java using javafx
+A snake game written in Java with JavaFX